Asterisk - The Open Source Telephony Project GIT-master-4f2b068

 Get the number of elements in a vector.

-Definition: vector.h:620
+Definition vector.h:620

 References ao2_lock, ao2_unlock, AST_VECTOR_SIZE, ast_taskpool::dynamic_taskprocessors, ast_taskpool::static_taskprocessors, and taskpool_taskprocessors::taskprocessors.

-Referenced by AST_TEST_DEFINE().
+Referenced by AST_TEST_DEFINE(), and AST_TEST_DEFINE().